harmoxyne/Console-Command-Chaining/README.md

   ` attribute to the
   needed command

+## Events
+This bundle publishes additional events when working with the chain:

+* **BeforeChainExecutionEvent** - event is sent before executing any command from the chain, contains parent command
+* **ChainChildrenDetectedEvent** - event is sent for every children command found.
+Contains parent command and found children.
+* **BeforeMasterCommandExecutionEvent** - event is sent before parent command gets executed
+* **AfterMasterCommandExecutionEvent** - event is sent after parent command was executed
+* **BeforeChildrenCommandExecutionEvent** - event is sent before specific children command gets executed
+* **AfterChildrenCommandExecutionEvent** - event is sent after specific children command was executed
+* **AfterChainExecutionEvent** - event is sent when chain execution is finished

 ## Examples

 For demonstration purposes `FooBundle` and `BarBundle` included, exposing commands `foo:hello` and `bar:hi` accordingly.